-The right hand control is a rocker type switch with a push button in the center.
+The right hand control is a rocker type switch with a button in the center.
 Pressing the top of the switch will increase the volume and pressing the bottom of the switch will decrease the volume.
-The button located in the center of the right hand control will switch modes to Radio, Tape, or CD.
+The center button of the right hand control will allow you to change the mode.